The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you’re buying a home or vacant land on which you plan to build, then deed restrictions should be on your radar.
-These pesky regulations restrict the way land can be used, as well as what you can build on it and what activities you can partake in while on the premises.
+If you’re buying a home, or vacant land on which you plan to build one, then deed restrictions should be on your radar.
+These regulations restrict the way land can be used, as well as what you can build on it and what activities you can partake in while on the premises.

 Deed restrictions typically stem from homeowners’ associations or historical agreements between neighbors or community members.
-But regardless of their source, they can regulate your home’s height and size, what colors and construction materials can be used, even what vehicles and pets you’re allowed to have, plus a whole lot more.
+But regardless of their source, they can dictate your home’s height and size, what colors and construction materials can be used, even what vehicles and pets you’re allowed to have, plus a whole lot more.

-Before you take out a mortgage or purchase a property outright, it’s important to know what deed restrictions you might be up against, as these can impact your options once you move into the home.
-If you violate the restrictions, you could owe a fee, monetary damages, or be held liable in court.
+Before purchasing a home, it’s important to know what deed restrictions you might be up against.
+If you violate the restrictions, you could owe a fee, monetary damages or potentially be held liable in court.

-If you want to uncover any possible deed restrictions on a property or lot you’re considering buying, you can go to:
+If you want to uncover any possible deed restrictions on a property or lot you’re considering buying, try reaching out to one of the following:

-- Your local clerk’s office.
-The county or municipal clerk can pull historical property records to look for any restrictions.
-You may be able to search public property records on the clerk’s website.
+- Your local clerk’s office: The county or municipal clerk can pull historical property records to look for any restrictions.
+You may be able to search public property records on the clerk’s website as well.
 The local planning department that initially approved the community’s development may also have the information.

-- Your title company.
-Deed restrictions often come up during title searches, though not all title companies will disclose them — particularly if they’re older.
-You may need to specifically request a search for deed restrictions just in case.
+- Your title company: Deed restrictions often come up during title searches, though not all title companies will disclose them — particularly if they’re older.
+You may need to specifically request a search for deed restrictions.

 Both deed restrictions and HOA rules can dictate the use of your property.
 The main difference is that deed restrictions are attached to the land itself, while HOA rules pertain to the property’s location within a certain community.

 At the end of the day, a property can be subject to both deed restrictions and HOA rules simultaneously (and in the suburbs, they often are).
 Always read your HOA documents carefully.

-- Structure and foliage height.
-Many deed restrictions will forbid you from obstructing a neighbor’s view with too-tall trees or adding an extra story to your house.
+- Structure and foliage height: Many deed restrictions will forbid you from obstructing a neighbor’s view by planting too-tall trees or adding an extra story to your house.

-- Size of the home.
-Deed restrictions often limit the number of bedrooms and square footage you can have (usually to prevent overwhelming local sewage capacity).
+- Size of the home: Deed restrictions often limit the number of bedrooms and amount of square footage you can have.
+This is usually to prevent overwhelming local sewage capacity.

-- Animals.
-You may only be allowed certain types or breeds of animals on your property.
-Many deed restrictions will prohibit livestock and wild animals.
+- Animals: You may only be allowed certain types or breeds of pets on your property.
+Many deed restrictions prohibit livestock and wild animals as well.

-- Structures and installations.
-A deed restriction might regulate what additional structures you can add (and in which locations) to the property, such as garages or garden sheds, and in which locations.
-They might also impact amenities like pools, gazebos, basketball hoops, or hot tubs.
+- Structures and installations: A deed restriction might regulate what additional structures you can add to the property, such as garages or garden sheds, and in which locations.
+They might also impact amenities like pools, gazebos, basketball hoops or hot tubs.

-- Property use.
-Certain activities and businesses are often barred via deed restriction.
-This is usually to prevent added foot and car traffic in a residential area.
+- Property use: Certain activities and businesses are often barred via deed restriction.
+This is usually to prevent additional traffic in a residential area.

 How can deed restrictions be changed or removed?
 They are harder to change than HOA rules, but it’s not impossible.
 If you’ve already purchased a home, there may come a time when you want to fight a deed restriction in order to make a change on your property.
 If you’re considering a house with a deed restriction, you may be able to get the restriction removed before making your purchase.

 Here’s what the process looks like:

-- Contact the governing body.
-If the restriction was set by the city, a community association, or an HOA, reach out to the organization directly.
-You may be able to violate certain restrictions as long as you have pre-approval.
+- Contact the governing body: If the restriction was set by the city, a community association or an HOA, reach out to the organization directly.
+You may be able to get around certain restrictions as long as you have pre-approval.
 (You might need approval from your neighbors, too.)

-- Get consent.
-If there’s not a governing body and the deed restriction is instead with a neighbor or another party, you’ll need to get their consent for release from the agreement (it’s usually via a form called a Restriction Release).
+- Get consent: If there’s not a governing body and the deed restriction is instead with a neighbor or another party, you’ll need to get their consent for release from the agreement.
+This usually happens via a form called a Restriction Release.
 Once everyone has signed the Restriction Release, you can file a copy with the county.
 You might need a notary to make it official.

-- Take it to court.
-If the deed restriction seems no longer applicable, discriminatory, illegal, or irrelevant to current conditions (i.e., really outdated), a judge may be willing to void it.
+- Take it to court: If it seems as if the deed restriction is no longer applicable, discriminatory, illegal or irrelevant to current conditions (in other words, really outdated), a judge may be willing to void it.